hayshin/timer-react/README.md

 # React Timer App

-A minimal React + TypeScript app built with Vite.
+A minimal React + TypeScript app built with Vite and Bun.
 This project features a customizable timer component and demonstrates modern React patterns.

 ## Features

 - React 19 + TypeScript
 - Vite for fast development and builds
+- Bun for package management and scripts
 - ESLint for code quality
 - Simple timer with adjustable duration and username